Govindmenon69/ganeshpedia-src/docs/_coverpage.md

 # Ganeshpedia  <small>  V:0.1A</small>

-> The future of ganesh memes :earth_americas:
+> The future of ganesh memes